 Gophers live throughout North America, in woodland and grass prairies and from coastal to mountainous regions.
 They spend their days building complex underground tunnel systems in areas where the soil is soft and easily tunneled.

 These large networks can often contain thousands of gopher residents.
 Gophers are attracted to moist, light-textured soil with edible vegetation.
-Their main runways are located up to 18 inches below the surface, though their nes
+Their main runways are located up to 18 inches below the surface of the earth.

 Regional North America